Instructions for On-Campus Employers (Supervisors and HR Representatives)

 Instructions for Off-Campus Employers (Non-Profit and Government agencies)

 - The Office of Financial Aid awards students work study, based on available funds.
 Students who accept their awards and who have completed all requested documentation receive an authorization form, which they should bring to their interview to show that they are awarded and to allow the hiring process to begin.

 - Students are awarded a specific amount each term that they have the opportunity to earn, through employment with on-campus (or approved off-campus) employers.

 - Students may not earn more than their award.
 The student and the department should keep track of semester earnings and plan the student’s schedule accordingly.
 Students who earn over their award may have other awards adjusted to prevent overawards.

-- Departments should create a job listing through the FSU FWS job listing process (see instructions here) to advertise positions to students.
-The HR Background Check questionnaire is required for all job listings.
+- Departments should create a job opening through the FSU FWS job opening process (see instructions here) to advertise positions to students.
+The HR Background Check questionnaire is required for all job openings.

 - Students will apply online to the advertised positions and should attach their work study Authorization for Employment form.
 Departments should then interview applicants and determine who they would like to hire.

 - Reminder – work study students are considered FSU employees and their job responsibilities and rights are the same as any FSU employee.
 Training, confidentiality and safety rules apply to work study students, just as they would to any FSU employee.